Qrouger/HInt/README.md

 ###Informations
 Signal_peptide :#No, Yes or None
 Homo-oligomer :#Oligomerization (integer : 1-20)
-Interact_with :#Proteins names expected to be interacting with (Uniprot name or fasta name) Organism : #Organism of interest: arch, gram+, gram-, or euk for SignalP
+Interact_with :#Proteins names expected to be interacting with (Uniprot name or fasta name), separate by "," Organism : #Organism of interest: arch, gram+, gram-, or euk for SignalP